 In 2002, I came across a lecture by Elizabeth Clare Prophet (of the Church Universal and Triumphant) on TV for the first time.
 She radiated a sense of wisdom and authority.
 She talked about Jesus, quoted Bible verses then laced them with quotes from Eastern religious writings.
 She sounded so smooth, but I had read about the New Age then, so her philosophies didn’t get to me.
 But I don’t think a novice would stand the chance.

-The New Age Movements have a wide variety of definitions.
-According to the Merriam-Webster Dictionary, “New Age” is: of, relating to or being a late 20th century social movement drawing on ancient concepts especially from Eastern and American Indian traditions and incorporating such themes as holism, concern for nature, spirituality and metaphysics.”
+The New Age Movement has a wide variety of definitions.
+According to the Merriam-Webster Dictionary, “New Age: of, relating to or being a late 20th century social movement drawing on ancient concepts especially from Eastern and American Indian traditions and incorporating such themes as holism, concern for nature, spirituality and metaphysics.”

-The New Age religion can also be defined as an umbrella of movements that emphasize self-spirituality and the authority of self with a focus on healing through alternative therapies such as Reiki, acupunture, biofeedback, use of crystals, music and colours, homeopathy and psychic healing.
-They have no central body, leader or founder or a set of rigid doctrines which defines what is to be believed, therefore its ecletic.
+New Age spirituality can also be defined as an umbrella of movements that emphasize self-spirituality and the authority of self with a focus on healing through alternative therapies such as Reiki, acupunture, biofeedback, use of crystals, music and colours, homeopathy and psychic healing.
+They have no central body, leader or founder or a set of rigid doctrines which defines what is to be believed, therefore it’s eclectic.
 It draws inspiration from Christianity, Judaism, Sufism, Kabbala, New Thought, Taoism, Hermeticism and Neopaganism.

 There is no need for me to list out specific New Age authors.
 Once you are familiar with their slogans and concepts, you can easily detect them.
 In many of their publications you will come across terms like: Awakening, Awareness, Duality, Enlightment, Energies, Essencing, Christ’s Consciousness, Higher Consciousness, Vibrations and a lot of references to “the Universe” or “the Force.”